gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 * **SUMMERCON 2020** -Archived- Summercon is one of the oldest hacker conventions, and the longest running such conference in America.
 It helped set a precedent for more modern "cons" such as H.O.P.E. and DEF CON, although it has remained smaller and more personal.  https://youtu.be/uVbrxMTrp0k

+* **Cybercraft Security Summit** CyberCraft is committed to connecting and enhancing the Cybersecurity and Anti-Fraud communities.
+After all, it’s all about fighting against the bad guys whether they are stealing data, money or both. https://cybercraftsummit.com/

 ## Training